 Office of the President

 Gregory G. Dell’Omo became Rider University’s seventh president on August 1, 2015.
-A New Jersey native, who was born and raised in Rumson, Dr. Dell’Omo joined Rider after spending ten years as the seventh president of Robert Morris University (RMU).
-His years at RMU were marked by growth unparalleled in the university’s 93-year history.
+Born and raised in Rumson, New Jersey, Dr. Dell’Omo returned to the Garden State and joined Rider after ten years as the seventh president of Robert Morris University in Pittsburgh where he oversaw the University’s unparalleled growth.